shivangidas/digit-recognizer/README.md

 ## Try your own model
 1. Go to index.js
-2. Edit model
+2. Edit the model
-3. Uncomment training code, comment code for pretrained model 'model1'
+3. Uncomment the training code, and comment code for pretrained model 'model1'

-### Credit where credit is due: This has been built on top of https://js.tensorflow.org/tutorials/mnist.html
+### Credit: This has been built on top of https://js.tensorflow.org/tutorials/mnist.html